vishvAsa/notes/content/artha/education/home_school/faq.md

 ## Strain on parents
 "Homeschooling and unschooling are the easy choice.
 School is stressful.
 In unschooling, there is no homework, tests, PD days, lunches, inclement weather, extra-curricular activities, uniforms, overdue library books, field day permission slips, over-tired kids, science-fair projects, fundraising, classroom volunteering, and parent-teacher interviews.
 A typical day of unschooling is like a Saturday afternoon in July.
 Fun.
 Relaxing.
 Close relationships."

+## Don't experiment on your kids!
+- “Home-based education is not an experiment.
+It’s how people learned to function in the world for centuries.
+And there is no reason to think people today can’t do the same thing.
+School is the experiment, not the lack of it.
+And I think that experiment is in trouble.”
+Wendy Priesnitz, Author
+- “Everyone homeschools the first six years of their child’s life.
+Some of us want to keep on doing it.”
+Judy Arnall

 ## Someone like you!